 Do you constantly fantasize about faraway places?
 Are you dreaming of dropping everything, quitting your job, and blowin’ this popsicle stand on the next flight out?
-Thinking constantly of traveling the world, but you don’t know where the heck to start?
+Do you want to start traveling but have no clue how to make the leap?
 This article is for you.

 What holds you back from being able to travel is what holds a lot of people back.
 Don’t feel discouraged.

 Jobs.
 Bills.
 Money.
 Fear.
 What-ifs.
 Excuses.
 Possessions.
 Family.

 Let me guess, you’re probably part of the “someday” club; sipping cocktails after a long day at a mundane job with co-workers, desperately trying to slip this topic of travel into the never-ending group bickering about the job.